How to Do Payroll in Arkansas: Everything Business Owners Need to Know

 Workers’ Compensation

-The cost of workers’ compensation insurance is around 70 cents for each $100 in payroll you process.
+Workers’ compensation insurance costs around 70 cents for each $100 in payroll you process.
 For example, a company that processes $500,000 of payroll can expect to pay around $3,500 in insurance.

 Minimum Wage & Tips